-5. Keep a green living room light with a pale wallpaper
+10. Keep a green living room light with a pale pattern

-Large and airy living rooms tend to do better with brighter, more neutral colour schemes, and can be drowned out by very bright colours.
+Large and airy living rooms tend to do better with brighter, more neutral color schemes and can be drowned out by very bright colors.
 So, if you have a large space and are looking for green living room ideas, a wallpaper with a delicate green pattern will be your best bet.

-6. Create an elegant look with cool green living room ideas
+11. Create an elegant look with sage green

 This is not an absolute rule by any means, but cool greens tend to be suitable for creating a smart, formal design scheme.
 This traditional living room benefits from a cool green shade that's brighter than sage, but less demanding than a bright emerald.

-If yours is a country style cottage – or you'd love to create a cottage look – a small repeat floral patterned wallpaper in green is a fabulous choice.
-Match it with dark woods and furs for a cosy, welcoming feel.
+If yours is a country-style cottage – or you'd love to create a cottage look – a small repeat floral patterned wallpaper in green is a fabulous choice.
+Match it with dark woods and furs for a cozy, welcoming feel.

-8. Complement wood and leather with a cool green
+13. Complement warm hues with a cool green

 Turquoise can lean either more towards blue or more towards green, but it always evokes summer and warmer climes – perfect if you want a more Continental vibe in your space.
 Add further warmth to a green living room by choosing furniture in bold, warm shades, such as sunshine yellow – here, the upholstery picks out the lighter tones of the wallpaper design.

 15. Choose petrol green for a more contemporary feel